 Bachelor of Fine Arts Degree (B.F.A.)

 Bachelor of fine arts students must complete a minimum of 34 units (136 semester hours) of course work to graduate.
 To qualify for the bachelor of fine arts degree, a student must have a 2.0 grade point average in all course work.
 Included in this total are the core requirement and at least 16 but not more than 21 units in visual arts.
-In addition, B.F.A. candidates must fulfill the writing competence requirement and the requirements on grade point average, residence and application for degree described in the preceding section on the bachelor of arts degree.
+In addition, B.F.A. candidates must fulfill the writing proficiency requirement and the requirements on grade point average, residence and application for degree described in the preceding section on the bachelor of arts degree.
+Students are allowed no more than FOUR of the same courses toward the fulfillment of requirements in diffferent degree programs.

 Students who are within three units of the minimum graduation requirement for the B.F.A. degree may petition for permission to participate in commencement exercises.